 Michelle Janeen is The Everymom…

 Guilty pleasure?
-Reality TV & nachos!
+Reality TV and nachos!
 I’m a sucker for both.